-While I was traveling to visit my family in Israel I was inspired by the Mediterranean nature….
+While I was travelling to visit my family in Israel, I felt inspired by the Mediterranean environment.

 Therefore I decided to share with you more about one of the most common trees in Israel that is packed with health benefits.

 The OLIVE TREE!

 In Israel, the soil and the climate create the perfect match for the olive tree’s growth.